At A Glance

 Part of the Museum Without Walls™: AUDIO program

 Created for a scene in the film “Rocky III”

 Presented to the City of Philadelphia by actor Sylvester Stallone in 1982

-A fictional boxer, Rocky ended his morning run with an ascent up the steps of the Philadelphia Museum of Art
+A fictional boxer, Rocky ended his morning run with an ascent up the Philadelphia Museum of Art steps

 For Stallone, Rocky’s ascent to the top of the steps is symbolic of Philadelphia, a city where an underdog can become a champion through hard work, determination, and hustle